Doubleaai/bank-marketing-analysis/README.md

 - As a **Data Analyst**, I want access to all four visuals in a Tableau Dashboard with interactive filters, so that I can validate statistical findings and generate detailed reports for stakeholders.

 ---
+### Limitations
+While the dashboard offers interactive filtering and drill-down features, performance issues were encountered during development.
+When multiple filter actions were applied across several large worksheets simultaneously, Tableau occasionally became unresponsive or crashed.
+This is likely due to the size of the dataset and the processing load from applying multiple cross-sheet filters at once.
+To maintain stability, the final dashboard uses a simplified set of filter actions, balancing interactivity with performance.

+---

 ## How Were Data Insights Communicated